top of page

 CLINIGENE INTERNATIONAL LIMITED, BENGALURU

-For my bachelor's thesis assignment, I worked on the quantification of Ibuprofen in human plasma samples by the HPLC method.
-During my time there, I also participated in "mock audits" of FDA assessment.
+During my bachelor’s thesis assignment, I conducted research on quantifying Ibuprofen in human plasma samples using HPLC method.
+Additionally, I actively participated in “mock audits” simulating FDA assessment.

 EDUCATION